King Henry I Family Tree & Biography 1068-1135

 King Henry I

 King Henry I immediately took steps to reverse many of the unpopular measures of his brother’s rule.
 He imprisoned Ranulf Flambard, William’s favourite, and restored Anselem of Bec to the See of Canterbury.
 To cement relations between England and Scotland, he married Edith, daughter of Malcolm III of Scotland.
 Edith was given the name Matilda on her marriage.
-The couple had two children: Adelaide, known as Matilda, was born in 1102 and William Aetheling was born the following year.
+The couple had two children: Adelaide, known as Matilda, was born in 1102 and William Adelin was born the following year.
+Henry also had around 24 illegitimate children including Robert Fitzroy, Earl of Gloucester and Sybilla of Normandy who married Alexander I of Scotland.

 White Ship Disaster

 The White Ship Disaster of 1120 put the treaty with Anjou under threat.
-On 25th November, a ship carrying a drunken party of three hundred noblemen, including William Aetheling, heir to the throne and his illegitimate brother Richard, sank when it hit a rock in the French harbour of Barflour.
+On 25th November, a ship carrying a drunken party of three hundred noblemen, including Henry’s heir, William and his illegitimate brother Richard, sank when it hit a rock in the French harbour of Barflour.
 There was only one survivor, a butcher who was able to tell the tale of the disaster.
 Henry was devastated at the loss of his only legitimate son and heir and the backing of Anjou.

 Henry and his daughter Matilda